-During year three or four, both the BA or BSc ENVS program involves a 13-week full-time summer internship.
-With support from the internship program coordinator and a pre-internship job preparation seminar, students are placed in government, industry, or a variety of Non-Governmental Organizations.
+Between your third and fourth year, both the BA and BSc ENVS program involve a 13-week full-time summer internship.
+With support from the internship program coordinator and a pre-internship job preparation seminar, students search for and secure a position in government, industry, or a variety of Non-Governmental Organizations.
 Students get to directly apply their skills and gain valuable work experience.

 Previous interns' experiences: